rafaelsoteldosilva/vechain-front/README.md

 ...
 ```

-It makes the left drawer, the app header and the app footer available for the user interface, all the time
+It makes the left drawer, the navBar and the app footer available for the user interface, all the time

 ```jsx
    return (